auth0/coreos-mongodb/README.md

 We just run the first node of the replicaset while the other are waiting the key file in etcd.

--  The `siteUserAdmin` and `siteRootAdmin` are created on the first node.
+-  The `siteUserAdmin` and `siteRootAdmin` are created on the first node with random passwords stored in etcd.
--  The keyfile is add to etcd
+-  The keyfile is generated and added to etcd.
--  All mongodb are started
+-  All mongodb are started.

 ### Phase 2